Electronic Prescribing of Controlled Substances (EPCS) Meaning

-Electronic prescribing of controlled substances, or EPCS, is the electronic transmission of a prescription for a controlled substance to pharmacies.
-EPCS goes a long way towards preventing fraud and the forgery of paper prescriptions while empowering healthcare providers to reduce drug theft and misuse all while continuing to care for patients who need safe and effective pain management.
+Electronic prescribing of controlled substances, or EPCS, is the electronic transmission of a prescription for a controlled substance to pharmacies which streamlines provider workflow by eliminating paper prescriptions for controlled substances besides improving level of security and accountability.
+It goes a long way towards preventing fraud and the forgery of paper prescriptions while empowering healthcare providers to reduce drug theft and misuse all while continuing to care for patients who need safe and effective pain management.

 History of EPCS